 Keeping Recovery on Track After Addiction

 Poor eating habits and improper nutrition make it more likely for a person to relapse.
 The specific nutrients necessary to regain health and stay on track will vary depending on the type of substance abuse that was involved.
 Incorporating superfoods into the diet can simplify the concerns for proper eating, even eliminating the need for supplements in many cases.
-In this way, superfoods can do a great deal to ensure that people in recovery are getting the nutrients they need, which enables them be more successful.
+In this way, superfoods can do a great deal to ensure that people in recovery are getting the nutrients they need, which enables them to be more successful.